 ‘Tohu-bohu: Rachel Rosenthal’s Performances of Diasporic Cultural Memory’ in Colin Counsell & Roberta Mock (eds.)
 Performance, Embodiment and Cultural Memory.
 Cambridge Scholars Publishing, 2009.

-‘Memories, Hauntings & Exorcisms in Brad Fraser’s Snake in Fridge’ in Marc Maufort & Caroline de Wagter (eds.)
+‘Memories, Hauntings and Exorcisms in Brad Fraser’s Snake in Fridge’ in Marc Maufort & Caroline De Wagter (eds.)
 Signatures of the Past: Cultural Memory in Contemporary Anglophone North American Drama.
-Peter Lang Publishing, 2008.
+P.I.E.
+Peter Lang, 2008.

 ‘Vaginal Voyages: Performances of Sexuality and the Female Jewish Body’ in Nathan Abrams (ed.)
 Jews and Sex.
 Five Leaves Press, 2008.

 ‘Globalization's Marginalia: Anglo-Canadian Identity and the Plays of Brad Fraser’ in Anne Nothof (ed.)
 Theatre in Alberta.
 Playwrights Canada Press, 2008.
-This is an extended version of the article that appeared in CTR (2006), listed below.
+This is an extended version of the article that previously appeared in CTR (2006), listed above.

 ‘HeteroQueer Ladies: Some Performative Transactions Between Gay Men & Heterosexual Women’ in Birgit Haas (ed.)
 Der postfeministische Diskurs.
-Königshausen & Neumann, 2006; Previously published in Feminist Review, 75, 21-37, 2003.
+Königshausen & Neumann, 2006.
+This chapter was previously published in Feminist Review (2003), listed above.

-with Christine Roberts.
+With Christine Roberts.
 ‘Shading the Crime: Acting Hopelessness as an Act of Hope’ in Christine Roberts, Tormented Minds: Three Plays.
-Intellect, 2003; Previously published in Studies in Theatre Production; no 19, 22-35, June 1999.
+Intellect, 2003.
+This chapter was previously published in Studies in Theatre Production (1999), listed above.

 ‘Oreet Ashery's Site-Specific Corporeal Turns’ in Oreet Ashery, Dancing with Men.
 Live Art Development Agency, 2009.

-5 articles on Hanoverian actors: ‘Dennis Delane’; 'John Evans'; ‘Elizabeth Furnival’; ‘John Moody’; ‘John Lennergan Owens'.
-New Dictionary of National Biography.
+5 encyclopedia essays on Hanoverian actors: ‘Dennis Delane’; 'John Evans'; ‘Elizabeth Furnival’; ‘John Moody’; ‘John Lennergan Owens’ in New Dictionary of National Biography.
 Oxford University Press, 2004.